calgaryml/condensed-sparsity/README.md

 ## Installation
 This project was developed using Python version >=3.10 and uses `poetry==1.6.1` to manage dependencies and build the project.

-Installation instructions are provided for virtual enviornments, Compute Canada clusters, and Docker:
+Installation instructions are provided for virtual environments, Compute Canada clusters, and Docker:

 ## Virtual Env
         python -m venv .venv